lisabeihypacheco/lisabeihypacheco.github.io/_pages/about.md

 Hello!

 I am an Economics PhD Candidate at the London School of Economics.
-I work on energy and environment topics in developing countries, using tools from industrial organisation, labour and and international trade.
+I work on energy and environment topics in developing countries, using tools from industrial organisation, labour and international trade.

 I will be going on the Economics Job Market in 2025/26.